All Episodes

 But if somebody already has poor emotional regulation skills, alcohol

-just puts gasoline on the fire right.
+just puts gasoline on the fire right now.
+There was

-emotional regulation, increased misinterpretation of what each other is saying, and,
+emotional regulation increased misinterpretation of what each other is saying, and,

 of course, for the alcohol, reduced self control.
 So bottom line,